 Inmates participate in group sessions which last 6 weeks and receive a certificate upon completion of the program.
 Employment, credit history, credit cards, budgeting, resume writing, and information on education and college are all items discussed to prepare inmates for their release back into the community.
+A total of 386 inmates participated in this program for the fiscal year.

-Substance Abuse Programs
+Substance Abuse and Anger Management Programs

-All inmates incarcerated at Meherrin River Regional Jail are eligible to participate in the substance abuse program.
-This program is designed to provide education and support to inmates with drug and/or alcohol addictions.
+All inmates incarcerated at Meherrin River Regional Jail are eligible to participate in the substance abuse and anger management program.
+This program is designed to provide education and support to inmates with drug, alcohol addictions and anger issues.
 All of the facilitators for these groups have counseling experience and/or specific training.
-A total of 191 inmates participated in this program for this fiscal year.
+A total of 656 inmates participated in this program for this fiscal year.